 The ECR process is related to the LIGO Configuration Control process which is described in section 1.4.2 of E010613-v2, “Generic Requirements and Standards”.
 The purpose of the ECR is to request and get approval for a proposed change(s).
 The purpose of the Document Change Notice (DCN) is to record the implemented change(s) in the design/build record.

-When/as the aLIGO system transitions into Operations, we will continue this ECR process (perhaps modified by our initial experience with this aLIGO ECR process).

 The basic process for evaluation of proposed changes is depicted in the Event-driven Process Chain (EPC) diagram in Figure 1.
-Anyone can propose a engineering change to the LIGO system.
-The originator does so by creating a ECR document (using form F1200011), uploading to the LIGO Document Control Center (DCC) and then requesting electronic “signoff” by a LIGO Systems group member.
+Anyone can propose an engineering change to the LIGO system.
 The Systems group is responsible for pursuing a resolution, through a Technical Review Board (TRB) and/or Configuration Control Board (CCB) if/as necessary.

 Scope

+Changes which require an ECR